dagbja/sdk-nrf/README.rst

 The LEDs will show status as follows:

-* LED1: Blink when connecting to LTE network or creating a DTLS session, steady when online.
+* LED1: Blink when connecting to LTE network or creating a DTLS session, steady when connected.
 * LED2: Blink when bootstrapping, steady when bootstrapped.
 * LED3: Blink when registering, steady when registered.
-* LED4: Blink when app is connected and running.
+* LED4: Blink when in a bootstrap/registering retry delay or when idle.